 People with addiction may intensely focus on alcohol or other drugs so much that using completely takes over their lives.
 This intense focus may result from the massive amounts of dopamine released into the brain, creating feelings of pleasure, relaxation, and euphoria.
 This may alter the brain chemistry to desire more alcohol or other drugs but can result in the person experiencing less pleasure in activities they once enjoyed.
 Fortunately, effective treatments do exist.

 - low self-esteem

-These feelings can rise to the surface due to the substance abuse, make the individual less able to cope without the substance.
-Negative consequences often extend well beyond the individual, to families, friends, surrounding community, work, police, and other legal implications.
+These feelings can rise to the surface due to substance use, making the individual less able to cope without using.
+Negative consequences can often extend beyond the individual and impact their families, friends, the surrounding community, work, police, and have legal implications.

 The changes incurred in the brain by drug and alcohol use can be persistent, which is why drug addiction is a “relapsing” disease – people in recovery are at increased risk for returning to drug use even after years of not taking the drug.

 It is common for a person to relapse, but relapse does not mean that treatment does not work.
 As with other chronic health conditions, treatment should be ongoing and should be adjusted based on how the patient responds.
 Treatment plans need to be reviewed often and modified to fit the patients changing needs.Information sourced from: drugabuse.gov/publications/drugfacts/understanding-drug-use-addiction